praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 ## Abstract

-We propose a framework for building self-optimizing AI agents by wrapping frontier language models with an adaptive utility layer grounded in game-theoretic resource allocation theory.
+The central failure mode of deployed language models is error repetition: a system that produces a wrong answer today will produce the same wrong answer tomorrow, and every day until a new version ships.
+This paper proposes a framework for building AI agents that actively work against this failure — learning from detected errors and adjusting behavior between model releases, without waiting for the next retraining cycle.
 The utility function — composed of **Efficacy** (performance relative to a human baseline), **Confidence** (internal consistency penalized by detected contradictions), and **Curiosity** (exploration bonus for high-upside unexplored domains) — is field-weighted and bounded by minimum competence thresholds derived directly from existing societal licensing standards, making the bounds principled rather than arbitrary.

 Critically, the utility function is not a passive monitoring metric.
 It is the active loss weighting mechanism for a three-layer continual learning architecture that corrects contradictions and improves model behavior between releases — without waiting for a full retraining cycle.
 Contradiction corrections are weighted by field-specific penalty multipliers in Direct Preference Optimization (DPO) training, so a surgical error is penalized an order of magnitude more harshly than a creative writing mistake at the weight-update level.